codership/documentation/galeracluster/source/restartingcluster.rst

 	seqno:   -1
 	cert_index:

-It is possible for you to recover the :term:`Global Transaction ID` of the last committed transaction from InnoDB, as described above, but the recovery is rather meaningless.
-After the crash, the node state is probably corrupted and may not even prove functional.
+It's possible for you to recover the :term:`Global Transaction ID` of the last committed transaction from InnoDB, as described above.
+However, the recovery is rather meaningless.
+After the crash, the node state is probably corrupted and may not prove functional.

-In the event that there are no other nodes in the cluster with a well-defined state, then there is no need to preserve the node state ID.
-You must perform a thorough database recovery procedure, similar to that used on standalone database servers.
+If there are no other nodes in the cluster with a well-defined state, there is no need to preserve the node state ID.
+You must perform a thorough database recovery procedure, similar to that used on stand-alone database servers.
 Once you recover one node, use it as the first node in a new cluster.